google/sbom-conformance/README.md

 #### Document SPDXID

 This is a top-level check that passes if the [Document SPDX Identifier](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#63-spdx-identifier-field) field is `SPDXRef-DOCUMENT`.

-#### SPDX Version

-This is a top-level check that passes if the [SPDX Version](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#61-spdx-version-field) is present and conforms to `SPDX-M.N`.

 #### Creator